Overview

 • Delete connections.

 The following image shows a list of connections in the Connections view.
-Each connection is listed with its name, type, tags, and owner.
+Each connection is listed with its name, type, tags, and creator.

 Tip: To resize, hide, or reorder the columns, see Customizing Table Columns.